Cardinal-Cryptography/aleph-node/README.md

 #### Connect to Aleph Zero Mainnet

-You can connect to global Aleph Zero Mainnet network by running `aleph-node` without arguments, i.e. `./aleph-node`.
+You can connect to global Aleph Zero Mainnet network by running `aleph-node --chain=mainnet`.

 #### Connect to Aleph Zero Testnet

-You can connect to global Aleph Zero Testnet network by running `./aleph-node --chain=testnet`.
+You can connect to global Aleph Zero Testnet network by running `aleph-node --chain=testnet`.

 #### Local Network